tvut/gpx-to-csv/README.md

 # gpx-to-csv
 Designed to take a GPX file and output a CSV file that contains the name, date, length (in miles or kilometers), elevation (in meters or feet), total time and moving time of all the tracks in the GPX file.
+Build it so it would work with Gaia GPS files but it should work for every GPX.
 ## Pre-reqs
 Requires ``gpxpy`` which you can install with ``pip``.
 ## Usage